pruthvipatel/msc-buckinghum-data-ethics/README.md

 1. Open your terminal

-2. Navigate to the folder with your cloned version of the workshop repository: `cd msc-buckingham-data-ethics`
+2. Navigate to the folder with your cloned version of the workshop repository, and make sure you have the most recent code:

+   `cd msc-buckingham-data-ethics`

+   `git pull`

 3. Activate your environment: `conda activate msc-buckingham-data-ethics`